Eunit99/EDDI-Updated-functionalites/README.md

 # How to Make Use of the Themes
- This is a guide on how to use the themes.
+ This is a guide on how to use/change themes.
 The themes are located in `themes.css` can only be activated/changed manually by the admin for now.

 ##### The list of themes to be used are: